 Motown – Detroit’s roots are more than just cars.
 This was home to the sounds of music that had a huge impact on the industry.
 The label’s original administrative building and recording studio is a walk through sounds of the past.
 The guided tour is like a performance in itself.

 This particular category is self-explanatory.
 While the focus is mainly on religion and religious arts, I don’t think all churches qualify as museums.
 Likewise, not all religious museums are churches.
+Many people visit museums like this for religious reasons, but often you don’t have to be religious to stop by.

 The Vatican Museum – Probably one of the most iconic museums in this category, it’s located within the city boundaries of the Vatican City.
 Various Popes have amassed the massive collection of sculptures and Renaissance art over the centuries.
-The place itself it also worthy of admiration.
+The place itself is also worthy of admiration.
 Sistine Chapel anyone?

 The Sagrada Familia – I was hesitant to include this on the list at first.
 Although a church, it is a fabulous tribute to Gaudi’s vision and passion.
 It is also Barcelona’s signature landmark.